michawan/SoftwareInc-mod-real-names/README.md

 ## Considerations with companies names

 In the base game, there is only one name generator for all companies, meaning the same pool of names is used for every type of companies.
-To represent real companies and mimic their real-life activities as best as possible (e.g., Nintendo should always create consoles), I created five company lists:
+To represent real companies and mimic their real-life activities as best as possible (e.g., Nintendo should always create consoles), I created six company names lists:

 1. Phone OS Company Names
 2. Console OS Company Names
 3. Game Company Names
 4. Antivirus Company Names
-5. Computer OS Company, Office Software Company, and Creative Tools Company (Audio tool, 2D Editor, and 3D Editor) Names.
+5. Computer OS Company
+6. Office Software Company, and Creative Tools Company (Audio tool, 2D Editor, and 3D Editor) Names.

 Also, each game category is filled only with games that match the game type (e.g., StarCraft is always an RTS).